cobobc/milestone_project_fob/README.md

 *   As a First Time user, I want to view clear and concise content on mobile - Testing was performed to ensure there was not clusters of over information, well spaced and aesthically pleasing on tablet and mobile.

-*   As a First Time user, I want to learn and understand what FOB Beats is about - Testing was performed to verify enough information is uploaded to to tell the user about fob.
+*   As a First Time user, I want to learn and understand what FOB Beats is about - Testing was performed to verify enough information is uploaded to tell the user about fob.

-*   As a First Time user, I want to understand the services offered - Testing was performed to verify enough information is uploaded to to tell the user of the services FOB offers.
+*   As a First Time user, I want to understand the services offered - Testing was performed to verify enough information is uploaded to tell the user of the services FOB offers.

 *   As a First Time user, I want to seemlessly navigated through the 5 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.